openpaymentseurope/docs/docs/list_banks.md

 sidebar_label: List banks
 ---

-This guide demonstrates how to fetch all swedish banks in the Open Banking Platform.
+This guide demonstrates how to fetch all Swedish banks in the Open Banking Platform.
 ### Variables and constants used in the guide

 | Name         | Description                                                                                                                                                                                                                                                             |